Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

         -r Path to the reference genome annotation (GTF) -o Path to the directory where the outputs will be written
     ```
-* compute transcript abundances with a slurm job (UVA internal on Rivanna)
+* Create sample-level transcript assemby with a slurm job (UVA internal on Rivanna)

     ```bash
     #!/bin/bash